-The University of South Australia Rainbow Club was established in 2011, and for some time served as a small social group for queer students to get together, chat, eat and play games.
-After a period of inactivity, the University of South Australia Rainbow Club went through a change of management, and now needs you!
-With a very small but dedicated committee, and some very, very lofty goals, we’re looking to build our reputation as a club, and to engage as many students as possible to help better queer student services and events at the University of South Australia.
+The University of South Australia Rainbow Club was established in 2011 as UniSA Pride - a small social group for queer students to get together, chat, eat and play games.
+After a period of inactivity, it was revived in late 2015 as the Rainbow Club.
+With a small but dedicated committee, and some lofty goals, we’re building our reputation as a club that wants to improve queer student services and events at the University of South Australia.

 What do we want?

-- Coming out as queer identified;
+❤️ Coming out as queer-identified

-- Personal, moral, religious conflict
+💚 Personal, moral, and religious conflict